• Free shipping on all orders

 While some dogs with chicken allergies can eat other poultry sources such as turkey with no issues, it is best to stay away from other poultry proteins in case they also trigger a reaction.

-Other protein sources such as beef, lamb or rabbit can all be good options.
+Other protein sources such as beef, lamb, or rabbit can all be good options.
 Your vet may recommend a prescription allergy food because those manufacturers don’t make their dog food in the same facility as chicken-based foods and they have other ingredients that can help calm itchy skin.
-Ideally, you want a food that has no chance of cross-contamination.
+Ideally, you want food that has no chance of cross-contamination.
 You’ll see terms like novel source protein (a protein not commonly used, like rabbit) or hydrolyzed protein (the protein is broken down into small sizes, so the body isn’t as likely to recognize it as an allergen).

 What Might Cause Itching Other Than Food Allergies?